 So how do we set ourselves up for long-term success?

-We need plans and tools that won’t drain us mentally and take over every second of our lives, but still makes us feel successful when it come to our diabetes management.
+We need plans and tools that won’t drain us mentally and take over every second of our lives but still makes us feel successful when it comes to our diabetes management.

-This is his 5-step approach to setting yourself up for long-term success with diabetes.
+This is my 5-step approach to setting yourself up for long-term success with diabetes.